 - 4200mAh battery capacity, SuperCharge fast-charging (at 40W)

 With its glass design, the Mate 20 Pro finally opens the door for Qi wireless charging - something we've been waiting to see in a Huawei phone for some time.
+Shame there's no wireless charger in the box, though.

 Wireless charging isn't the fastest way to juice the battery though.
 And as the Mate 20 Pro has the most capacious cell we've ever seen in a Huawei phone, at 4,200mAh, the speedier way to refill is via the USB-C cable.
 Because with SuperCharge fast-charging at 40W, the Mate 20 Pro can go from dead to 70 per cent full in 30 minutes.
-That kind of speed is only secondary to the Super VOOC charging (50W) of the Lamborghini Oppo Find X.
+That kind of speed is only secondary to the Super VOOC charging (50W) of the Lamborghini Oppo Find X. Sadly, however, we can't test it: our European review unit has a two-prong EU plug, not the three-prong UK plug.

 On the performance front the Mate 20 Pro is the first device to feature Huawei's Kirin 980 processor.
 This is Huawei's competitor for Qualcomm's Snapdragon 845, the former focusing on a different division of cores - arranged in 'big, medium, little' to share the workload - and dual so-called 'NPU' (Neural Processing Units) to act as the phone's brain and take the AI (artificial intelligence) a step further, dividing the workload for different tasks.
-All of this is ultimately designed with efficiency in mind, in addition to the power.
+All of this is ultimately designed with efficiency in mind, in addition to the core power available.

 - EMUI 9.0 at launch (over Android 9.0)